candescent-dev/oidc-sso-toolkit/README.md

 ## dbk-oidc-sso-features-toolkit Overview

 The OIDC Toolkit provides a complete local environment for testing and validating OpenID Connect (OIDC) Single Sign-On (SSO) flows.
-It simulates key components of Candescent OIDC flow and allows users to securely integrate, test, and validate authentication workflows.
+It simulates the Candescent production system OIDC flow and allows users to securely integrate, test, and validate authentication workflows.
 Components:
 Frontend:
-•   Displays generated client credentials (client_id, client_secret, created_at).
+•   Displays generated client credentials (client_id, client_secret).
 •   Allows downloading metadata (metadata.json) and JWKS files.
-•   Validates and decodes ID Tokens to securely display user information.
 Backend:
-•   Generates client credentials with a short-lived expiry.
+•   Generates client credentials with a short-lived (15 minutes) expiry.
 •   Manages key pairs (RSA public/private keys).
-•   Signs ID Tokens using RSA.
+•   Signs ID Tokens using Candescent private key.
 •   Exposes JWKS for token verification.

 ## client-web-app Overview

-The `client-web-app` is a separate NestJS-based service that acts as the client-facing entry point for OIDC SSO feature validation.
+The `client-web-app`serves as a mock representation of the vendor environment.
+It is used solely for simulation purposes during development and will not be included in the final deliverable toolkit.
 It orchestrates calls to the OIDC toolkit, validates tokens and metadata, and exposes simple APIs that downstream applications can use to test and integrate OIDC SSO flows.

 ## Technologies Used

 ### Frontend (`sample-web-app/frontend`)
 - **Framework**: React (Create React App)
-- **Language**: TypeScript
 - **State Management**: Redux Toolkit (`@reduxjs/toolkit`, `react-redux`)
 - **Routing**: React Router (`react-router-dom`)
 - **Styling**: CSS modules and standard CSS
-- **Testing**: Jest, React Testing Library (`@testing-library/react`, `@testing-library/jest-dom`)
+- **Testing**: Playwright

 ### Backend (`sample-web-app/backend`)
 - **Framework**: NestJS (Node.js)
-- **Language**: TypeScript
 - **Build & Runtime**: Node.js + npm
 - **Validation & Transformation**: `class-validator`, `class-transformer`
 - **Security / Tokens**: `jsonwebtoken`, RSA key handling for signing ID Tokens